jundalisay/spblist/content/en/social/supersociology/principles/part-6/chapter-01.md

 Thus, a social republic unifies left and right wing into a single harmony* that alternates in leadership, while balancing personal freedom and state control.

-> *Western universities shallowly interpret Socrates' musical advocacy as referring to audible music.
+{{< f f="*Western universities shallowly interpret Socrates' musical advocacy as referring to audible music.
 In reality, his music refers to the symphony of feelings, whether of humans, animals, or the universe itself.
-This makes him consistent with the Asian philosophers who pushed for harmony with the Tao or dharma.
+This makes him consistent with the Asian philosophers who pushed for harmony with the Tao or dharma." >}}

 The main features of a social republic are: